1996 Major League Baseball postseason: San Diego Padres vs. St. Louis Cardinals

 This was the first postseason meeting between the Cardinals and Padres.
 The Cardinals swept the Padres to return to the NLCS for the first time since 1987.

 Despite ending in a sweep, all three games were decided by two runs or less.
-The Cardinals took Game 1 by a 3-1 score, and then narrowly prevailed in Game 2 by one run to go up 2-0 in the series.
-The Cardinals would close out the series in San Diego with a narrow 7-5 win in Game 3.
+The Cardinals won Game 1 thanks to an early three run home run from Gary Gaetti.
+In Game 2, the Padres rallied to tie the game thanks to an RBI ground out from Steve Finley, but the Cardinals ultimately prevailed thanks to an RBI ground out from Tom Pagnozzi.
+Game 3 in San Diego was an offensive slugfest between both teams, which was won by the Cardinals as they completed the sweep.

 The Cardinals and Padres would meet again in the NLDS in 2005 and 2006, as well as the Wild Card series in 2020.
 The Cardinals won the former two meetings, and the Padres won the latter.

 Atlanta Braves vs. Los Angeles Dodgers

 This was the first postseason meeting between the Braves and Dodgers.
 The Braves swept the Dodgers to advance to the NLCS for the fifth consecutive year.

-In Los Angeles, the Braves stole Game 1 on the road in extra innings, and then narrowly won Game 2 by a 3-2 score to go up 2-0 in the series.
-The Braves completed the sweep in Atlanta with a 5-2 victory in Game 3.
+Game 1 was a pitchers’ duel that ended up going into extra innings tied at one.
+The tie was later broken by Atlanta’s Javy López, who hit a solo home run in the top of the tenth to win the game for the Braves.
+Greg Maddux outdueled Ismael Valdéz in another pitchers’ duel as the Braves took Game 2 to go up 2–0 in the series headed back home.
+In Game 3, the Braves’ offense chased Hideo Nomo from the mound as they won 5–2 to complete the sweep.

 Both teams would meet in the postseason again four more times - in the NLDS in 2013 and 2018 (both won by the Dodgers), the NLCS in 2020 (won by the Dodgers), and 2021 (won by the Braves).

-This was the last time the Dodgers appeared in the postseason until 2004.